-ASSIGNMENT-3
+REVISION ASSIGNMENT-3

-Q1.Belgium comprises the following comma.
+Q1.Belgium comprises the following c a.
 French, German and Russian c.
-German, French and Danish unities: b.
+German, French and Danish ommunities: b.
 French,German and Dutch d.
-French,Dutch and Danish Q2.Majoritarianism means: a. majority rule c. majority rule of a particular community b. majority rule comprising different communities d. dictatorship Q3.In 1956, the act passed by the Sri Lankar a. sinhala as the official language c.
-Buddhism as the official religion n government declared: b. preferential treatment towards the Sinhalese d.
-All of the above Q4.the Constitution of Belgium has provision a.3 forms of government c. one central government Q5.Power sharing means: a. giving people power c. giving different organs of government b. sharing power between centre and state d. all of the above power Q6.
-How is power shared vertically?
-Q7.
-Explain how is power shared vertically ?
+French,Dutch and Danish Q2.Majoritarianism means: a. majority rule c. majority rule of a particular community b. majority rule comprising different communitiesd. dictatorship Q3.In 1956, the act passed by the Sri a. sinhala as the official language c.
+Buddhism as the official religion Lankan government declared: b. preferential treatment towards the Sinhalese d.
+All of the above Q4.the Constitution of Belgium has part a.3 forms of government c. one central government rovisions for : b.2 forms of government d. none of the above Q5.Power sharing means: a. giving people power c. giving different organs of government power b. sharing power between centre and state d. all of the above Q6.
+How is power shared vertically? \\\'/\ SANS KRITI THE CIVIL SEI Q7.
+Explain how is power shared vert RVICES SCHOOL ically?

-ASSIGNMENT 4
+REVISION ASSIGNMENT 4